meistro57/AI-Development-Team/README.md

 ## Setup

-1. Run the installation script which sets up the environment, checks for LM Studio and runs the tests.
-If LM Studio is not running a helper script will install a local Llama backend automatically:
+1. Run the installation script which sets up the environment, checks for Ollama and runs the tests.
+If Ollama is not running a helper script will install a local Llama backend automatically:
    ```bash
    ./scripts/install.sh
    ```
-   The script will create the `ai-dev-env` virtual environment if needed, install requirements, and verify that a local LM Studio server is running.
+   The script will create the `ai-dev-env` virtual environment if needed, install requirements, and verify that a local Ollama server is running.
 2. (Optional) set environment variables used by the server and web frontend:
    - `GITHUB_TOKEN` and `GITHUB_USERNAME` for GitHub integration.
    - `WORK_DIR` to choose where generated projects are stored (defaults to `./projects`).